iversonzpy/OCR_SC/README.md

 # OCR_SC Project:

-* Get idea from Python_ocr_turorial: https://realpython.com/blog/python/setting-up-a-simple-ocr-server/
+* Get ideas from Python_ocr_turorial: https://realpython.com/blog/python/setting-up-a-simple-ocr-server/
 * Combine with nodejs to store images
-* Uploading to be contine
+* Uploading to be continued
 * Build with Docker

 ## Instructions: